Institute for Genetics, Faculty of Math. Nat. Sciences

 Our goals: The team of scientists led by Prof. Rugarli is currently working on understanding the function of several genes that contribute to the pathogenesis of HSP with the goal of dividing them into functional groups.
 Since loss of function of several genes cause the development of the same degenerative process, it is important to recognize commonalities and differences in the pathological pathways, in order to be able to devise effective therapeutic strategies and identify groups of patients that might respond to similar therapies.
 The researchers’ ultimate vision is to identify signal cascades in the axons involving a number of defective genes that would allow for interventions at the end of the cascade.
 This would make it possible to use the same treatment approach on as many patients as possible with a range of different genetic defects.

 The Rugarli group’s research is also dedicated to understanding how the viability of axons in healthy people is maintained over the course of many decades.
 Decoding this process is not just important for a better understanding of HSP.
 The results could also translate to other neurodegenerative diseases such as Parkinson’s or Alzheimer’s.
-With her team, Prof. Rugarli is improving our understanding of these age-associated diseases as well.
+With her team, Prof. Rugarli is improving our understanding of these aging-associated diseases as well.

 Figure 1: Downregulation of CLUH leads to clustering of mitochondria close to the nucleus.
 Cos7 cells were transfected with control siRNA or siRNA against CLUH.
 Mitochondria in control cells (left) form a tubular network all over the cell, whereas knock down cells (right) display a mitochondrial clustering on one side of the nucleus.
 Mitochondria are stained with Mitotracker Red (red) and DNA is stained with DAPI (blue).